 Once you've mastered this, add a kick.
 With your butt lifted, shift your weight to your right leg and raise your left leg 90 degrees, keeping your leg straight.
 Focus on squeezing the thigh and butt muscles in your right leg.
 Repeat on the other side for a total of 10 repetitions.

-Targets: Chest, triceps, abs, shoulders, and back.
+Targets: Chest, triceps, abs, shoulders,